 It should be noted that over 100 potential cases for the sample were identified through MLR administrative records, more than 50 of whose legal representatives were contacted requesting determinations.
-While many expressed a willingness to send the documents, in the majority of cases they did not do so due to time and resource constraints.
+He will many expressed a willingness to send the documents, in the majority of cases they did not do so due to time and resource constraints.
+He will be sample were identified through MLR administrative records, more than 50 of whose legal representatives were contacted requesting determinations.
+He majority of cases they did not do so due to time and resource constraints.